PlanetLive/LinearA/disc/README.md

 ### (Side A Clockwise)

-<span style="font-size:1.2em;">**The surface of the water is reflective like my labrys (mirror axe).
+<span style="font-size:1.2em;">**The surface of the water is reflective like my labrys (mirror-axe walking stick).
-We punt (trade) with light to communicate with the north (Hades).
+We punt (trade) with light to communicate with the north, the location of Hades.
-The father I communicate with is my father the King.
+The people I communicate with are my father's ancesters in Greece and Turkey.
-Let's trust that we will be reunited in person with him soon.**</span>
+Let's trust that we will be reunited in person soon.**</span>

-"Punting" refers to trading with light by twisting the mirror-axes staff back-and-forth to relay rhythmic verse long-distance by passing signals between boats.
+"Punting" refers to trading with light by twisting the mirror-axes staff back-and-forth to relay rhythmic verse by passing signals between boats.

-Hades was the Greek mainland, where the sun goes to die.
-The Greek's "gates of the underworld" were in a canyon of the River Acheron, in Epirus in northwestern Greece.

-Cape Tenaron at the southern tip of Peloponnesus is also mentioned by Hiro.
+Hades was the distant side of the mainland, where the sun goes to die.
+The Greek's "gates of the underworld" were in a canyon of the River Acheron, in Epirus in northwestern Greece. <!--Cape Tenaron at the southern tip of Peloponnesus is also mentioned by Hiro.-->

 <!--
 Hiro wrote: By searching through YouTube with words such as “sea cave, Greece,” one finds a strong resemblance in Diros Caves, in southern Peloponnesus, known for long winding tunnels to be explored by boat; in Kefalonia, Melissani Lake is inside a huge cave, where waters are turquoise blue in the summer, that produces loud echoes.
 A Mycenaean tomb has been discovered on the island, suggesting the lake was known from ancient times.